trek-view/basecamp/_posts/2022-04-21-overlay-gopro-telemetry-data-video.md

 ## Sample JSON telemtety

-For this example I will use the video `GS030141.mp4` (a equirectangular video shot on the GoPro MAX and stitched with GoPro Studio).
+For this example I will use the video `GS030141.mp4` (an equirectangular video shot on the GoPro MAX and stitched with GoPro Studio with a resolution 4096x2048).

 [You can download it here, should you want to follow along](https://drive.google.com/file/d/19jcPzpa4I1vEIwhqPdVsJCJ6gVcFu5cf/view?usp=sharing).